dj-trenhaile/debian-config/README.md

     - disable system and session toolbars
     - import konsole.shortcuts (provided at root)
 - lxappearance: set application theme to Breeze-Dark
+    - **also run as root to configure root applications (e.g., GParted)

 ## Other software
 - jupyter notebook